ccilab-doshisha/SDJC/README.md

 ### Training
 Run `train.py`.
 You can define different hyperparameters in your own way.
-In our experiments, we use different save strategies like save steps or save epochs to save multiple checkpoints and find the best one among saved ones.
+In our experiments, we save multiple checkpoints and find the best one among saved ones.
 ```
 python train.py \
     --model_name_or_path <your_model_dir> \